Briscoooe/Swift/README.md

 The App [App.cs](https://github.com/Briscooe/Swift/App.cs) class contains an IDeliveryService interface.
 Currently the class does nothing more than stop and start the IDeliveryService.
 However, the class is easily extendable as any number of services could be injected into the App, for example an ICustomerService or IPaymentService.

 The IDeliveryService interface is implemented by the [DeliveryService](https://github.com/Briscooe/Swift/DeliveryService.cs) class.
 This class takes an IRequestSender and IJourneyCalculator as constructor parameters.
-The class only contains two public methods, [code]Start()[/code] and [code]Stop()[/code].
-By wrapping all operations inside these methods, any number of operations can be added to the service, such as the[code]AssignDrones()[/code]method, and any external caller need not know the difference.
+The class only contains two public methods, ```Start()``` and ```Stop()```.
+By wrapping all operations inside these methods, any number of operations can be added to the service, such as the```AssignDrones()```method, and any external caller need not know the difference.

 The IRequestSender interface is implemented by the [RequestSender](https://github.com/Briscooe/Swift/RequestSender.cs) class.
 This class takes an API base URL and contains one method, "GetObjects<T>".
 By using generics, this class can be used to return a list of any object type from any API that returns JSON.
 It could of course be extended to support different data types.
 In this service it is used to return a list of Drone objects from the "drones" endpoint and a list of Packages from the "packages" endpoint.

 The [JourneyCalculator](https://github.com/Briscooe/Swift/JourneyCalculator.cs) implements the IJourneyCalculator, required by the DeliveryService.
 The JourneyCalculator performs all calculations regarding the time taken to get from one coordinate to the other.
 It is the only part of the system that knows about the speed of the drone and the location of the depot, both of which are passed into the constructor.

 ## Algorithm
-The [code]AssignDrones()[/code] method starts by retrieving the list of packages then the list of drones, each sorted using LINQ.
+The ```AssignDrones()``` method starts by retrieving the list of packages then the list of drones, each sorted using LINQ.

 The packages are ordered by which need to leave the depot soonest (deadline minus time to deliver package).
 It is important that this is the sort order, rather than simply by deadline, as it considers the fact that while some packages have later deadlines than others, they may take longer to get to and as a result must be handled first.